Wines To Drink With Turkey and Other Christmas foods

 Showing gratitude is one of the most simple yet powerful things humans can do for one another.

 When the sun has set over the fall horizon and the day of gratitude comes to a close, consider a warm Glühwein to end the night.
-Combine orange slices, whole cloves, cinnamon sticks and star anise with a bottle of red wine and slowly warm on low until heated through.
-As a dry red with blackberry and cassis aromas, EL Capricho Aguara Special Reserve Tannat comes with a lot of oak, which means vanilla, maple and mocha aromas.
-With a spicy finish of prominent oak, the spices and low heat will enhance the flavors and provide a soothing and quiet end to a joyous day of food and fun.
+Combine orange slices, whole cloves, cinnamon sticks and star anise with a bottle of this wine and slowly warm on low until heated through.
+With its ripest deep colored grapes, this 20 Year Old Tawny Port retains some hints of redness but with the distinctive tawny color.